Dental Prevention for Children – Reno, NV

 Dr. Jackie recommends two professional cleanings a year for your child.
 The use of a mildly abrasive paste will help clean their teeth and remove superficial stains, hand instruments are used as needed to remove calculus buildup and create a pristine environment for an unimpeded examination.

 Fluoride is a naturally occurring mineral that has been shown to prevent tooth decay by as much as 50-70%.
 Toothpaste containing fluoride is great for teeth, and children under 3 years old need only a smear about the size of a grain of rice.
 Children 3 years and older can use a pea size amount of toothpaste, but it is important they are learning to spit out the excess.
-If a child isn’t receiving enough of this mineral, we offer fluoride treatments.
+We recommend the use of fluoride in prevention, and we offer prescription strength fluoride varnish treatments at the end of every cleaning.

 Silver Diamine Fluoride